 Investing in ETFs is simple, which is one of the reasons why they’re so popular.
 You may already have an account that allows you to purchase ETFs, but if not, here are three options worth considering.

 Public.com is an investing app that allows you to trade stocks and ETFs, including all of the ETFs featured in this article.
-You’ll get commission-free trades and the ability to purchase fractional shares for as little as $1.
+You’ll get commission-free trades and the ability to purchase fractional shares.

 One of the interesting ways that Public.com stands out from other investing apps is through social features and functionality.
 The app is a cross between investing app and social media platform.
 You can follow investors, connect with your friends, and learn from other people.
 If you’re looking for a user-friendly investing app, Public.com is a great choice.